 Self-harm is a coping strategy which helps people to deal with distressing thoughts and emotions.
-One of the main things to remember is that self-harm has a purpose as a coping strategy.
-The purpose of our self-harm is often known as the function of self-harm.
-Before we can start to look at alternative coping strategies, we first need to find out what the function of our self-harm is.
-The function of the self-harm can help us understand our needs.
+One of the main things to remember is that self-harm has purpose as a coping strategy.
+The purpose of self-harm is often known as the function of self-harm.
+Before we can start to look at alternative coping strategies, we first need to find out what the function of the person’s self-harm is.
+The function of the self-harm can help us understand our loved one’s needs.
 Everyone is different, so for some people self-harm might have more than one function.
 Others might identify more strongly with one function.
 Below is a list of some of the ways in which self-harm can function as a coping strategy:

 Self harm can take the focus away from an emotional pain that might feel more confusing, overwhelming and difficult to deal with.

 For some people, self-harm can give them a way to feel that they are getting rid of bad experiences.

 For some people, self-harming and then taking care of their injuries gives them an opportunity to provide care and nurture for themselves that they might not feel they are able to do in other ways.